Taco Bell Cheesy Fiesta Potatoes

 Tips for Making and Storing Taco Bell Cheesy Fiesta Potatoes

 • Store Fiesta potatoes in the fridge.
-Place them in an air-tight container or plastic ziptop bag.
+Please place them in an air-tight container or plastic ziptop bag.
 Leftover potatoes should be good to eat for a few days after making them, but they will never have the crunch of fresh ones.

 • Don’t overcrowd the pan when frying the potatoes.
-Potatoes that are too close together will steam and never develop a good crunch.
+Potatoes too close together will steam and never develop a good crunch.

 • You can reheat the potatoes in an air fryer.
-Place them in a single layer in the air fryer basket.
+Please place them in a single layer in the air fryer basket.
 Air fry at 325°F for 3 minutes or until warmed.

 • You can reheat the potatoes in the oven.
 Place them on a baking sheet and bake at 350°F for 5 to 10 minutes.